MIT Strategic Engineering

 Designing Systems for an Uncertain Future

 Engineering is not just about designing systems and products so they work when you first take them "out of the box" and turn them on.
-That's when the real game starts.Systems that take only a few years to design and implement often operate for many decades, some of them will operate for centuries.
-It is important to consider the whole lifecycle, even if it is very uncertain.
+That's when the real game starts.
+Systems that take only a few months or years to design and implement often operate for many decades, some of them will operate for centuries.
+It is therefore important to consider the whole lifecycle, even if it is very uncertain.

 - Is the system reliable and does it perform robustly over a range of future operating conditions?
 What is its useful lifetime?

-- Is it possible to develop new versions or variants from a product for new markets?
+- Is it possible to develop new versions or variants from a manufactured product for new markets?
 How expensive or profitable is that ?

 - When does a system become obsolete or too complex and when it is time to retire it and replace it with a new system?
-How do you introduce a new system, while continuing to operate the old one?
+How do you optimally introduce a new system, while continuing to operate the old one?

 We call our integrated approach Strategic Engineering.